LeonStadler/True-ID-SBT/README.md

 To use the True University ID project, the following requirements must be met:

 - An internet connection.
-- A compatible wallet (e.g., MetaMask) for interacting with the Polygon Mumbai Testnet.
+- A compatible wallet (e.g., MetaMask) for interacting with the Polygon Amoy Testnet.
 - A browser that supports Web3 interactions.

 ## Installation and Setup

 ### Smart Contract Deployment

 The Smart Contract for True University ID is located in the `contract` folder of the project.
-Currently, the Smart Contract is deployed on the Polygon Mumbai Testnet.
+Currently, the Smart Contract is deployed on the Polygon Amoy Testnet.
 The precise steps for deployment are as follows:

 1. **Prepare the Environment**: Ensure Node.js and npm are installed on your system.
 You will also need Truffle or a similar framework for deploying smart contracts.

-2. **Configure Deployment Settings**: Configure your `truffle-config.js` or an equivalent configuration file to use the Polygon Mumbai Testnet.
+2. **Configure Deployment Settings**: Configure your `truffle-config.js` or an equivalent configuration file to use the Polygon Amoy Testnet.

-3. **Deploy**: Execute the deployment process with the appropriate command (e.g., `truffle migrate --network mumbai`) to deploy the smart contract to the testnet.
+3. **Deploy**: Execute the deployment process with the appropriate command (e.g., `truffle migrate --network amoy`) to deploy the smart contract to the testnet.

 ### Using the Web Application